CIT heists: Senzo Mchunu celebrates cops as they bust CIT suspects in EC

 What happened in Qumrha?

-According to the South African Police Service, members of the East London's Tactical Response team and tracking team tracked a white Isuzu double cab bakkie on the R63 near Qumrha.
+According to the South African Police Service, members of the East London Tactical Response team and tracking team followed a white Isuzu double cab bakkie on the R63 near Qumrha.
 The suspects who were in the vehicle immediately reversed their vehicle and opened fire on the police officers.

 A shootout ensued between the two groups.
 One of the suspects was killed in the ensuing shootout, and the two suspects were arrested after they tried to flee the scene.